Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 And since that time, President Obama has mandated that the Pope give away birth control pills and practically perform abortions.

-That the Pope give away birth control pills and perform more practically said.
+I said practically that the Pope give away birth control pills and perform more.

 There have been congressional hearings on whether or not the president has the right to mandate such things, and he does not.